 Marbella is an interesting place, to say the least.
 Part swanky beach resort, part lived-in town, it charms and seduces with its unique Andalusian-meets-Mediterranean vibe, tangled whitewashed lanes draped in bougainvillea, and a dining scene that could hold its own against cities several times its size.

-But, in a city filled with Michelin star restaurants, colorful tapas bars, and the smell of sizzling freshly caught fish, how do you know where to begin your food journey?
+But, in a city filled with Michelin-star restaurants, colorful tapas bars, and the smell of sizzling freshly caught fish, how do you know where to begin your food journey?
 To help you figure out, we’ve eaten our way throughout the city and curated a list of the best restaurants in Marbella Center.

 From fine dining establishments to casual family-run eateries, these places provide the perfect combo of food, service, and ambiance.
 And the best part, you won’t even need a car to reach them, as they’re all located within walking distance of the beach, the Old Town, and each other.

-Best for Creative Mediterranean Cuisine: Casanis Bistrot
+Best for Mediterranean Cuisine: Casanis Bistrot

 Casanis Bistrot is one of Marbella’s most popular and beloved restaurants, and for good reason.
 Charming, old-fashioned décor, gourmet bistro fare, and a postcard-perfect streetside terrace for alfresco dining – this spot has all the makings of a quintessential Mediterranean affair.

-Housed in a 150 years old country house, the restaurant boasts an idyllic leafy courtyard and traditional, charismatic interiors with wooden beam ceilings, terracotta flooring, and quirky cartoon-style paintings adorning the walls.
+Housed in a 150-year-old country house, the restaurant boasts an idyllic leafy courtyard and traditional, charismatic interiors with wooden beam ceilings, terracotta flooring, and quirky cartoon-style paintings adorning the walls.
 On top of that, it makes the most of its enviable location on a typical narrow Old Town street with tables and chairs set up on the cobbled sidewalk against a backdrop of whitewashed walls draped in purple bougainvillea.

 The menu combines French, Belgian, and Spanish influences, and all the exquisite dishes are prepared using organic vegetables grown in the restaurant’s very own garden.
 As a main, I would unhesitatingly recommend their Pollo del Corral (Whole Grain Fed Chicken), which is simply divine.
 If you are in the mood for something lighter, you can’t go wrong with the “fish of the day” washed down with a chilled local white.